bdunahu/RISC-V-ECTOR-/README.md

 `cmake --build build`

+To develop, the following git option is useful to keep modules updated.:

+`git config submodule.recurse true`

 # about

-University of Massachusetts, Amherst
+Created at the University of Massachusetts, Amherst

 CS535 -- Computer Architecture and ISA Design